Bonifatius94/Schafkopf.AI/README.md

 It covers topics such as:
 - low-level programming in C#
   - usage of memory-efficient structs
-  - parallel / branchless processing with SIMD
+  - parallel / branchless techniques and SIMD
   - usage of unsafe pointer arithmetics
 - DDD / TDD techniques
   - concepts are properly modeled for low coupling
   - tests allow to gradually enhance the game logic with better performing structures / algorithms
-- ML.NET AI training
+- AI training
   - still under construction, wip

 ## Quickstart